pyrocms/pyrocms/README.md

 * [Dan Horrigan](http://dhorrigan.com/)
 * [Ben Edmunds](http://benedmunds.com/)

 Think you should be on this list?
-Add your name to it with your next bug pull request.
-We can't list everybody because there are loads of you.
+Add yourself in the next pull request you submit.

 [All Contributors](https://github.com/pyrocms/pyrocms/contributors)